dnlbowers/battleships/README.md

 * The idea to decorate the board with numbers above and to the side came from [Knowledge Mavens youtube channel](https://youtu.be/alJH_c9t4zw)
 * Clear console function copied from [delftstack.com](https://www.delftstack.com/howto/python/python-clear-console/)
 * How to make a pause for a key to be pressed I referenced from [pretagteam.com](https://pretagteam.com/question/python-press-any-key-to-exit)
-* [lucid chart.com](https://www.lucidchart.com/) was used to create the game flow chart
+* [lucid chart.com](https://www.lucidchart.com/) was used to create the game flow chart "flowchart.jpeg"
+* [Draw.io](https://app.diagrams.net/) was used to create the setup of objects diagram "objects.drawio.png"
 * [Code Institute](https://codeinstitute.net/) for providing the template.
 The [template](https://github.com/Code-Institute-Org/python-essentials-template) gave me a mock terminal to display my game via a webpage.
 * [ASCII Art text generator](http://www.network-science.de/ascii/) used for the welcome screen text.
 * Favicon image taken from [pixabay](https://pixabay.com/photos/battleship-us-navy-broadside-firing-79519/) under Pixabay License, Free for commercial use, No attribution required however the user who posted the image was "12019 / 10259 images"